Division of Natural and Built Environment is situated within the School of Science Engineering and Technology.

-Natural and Built Environment (NBE), is one of three divisions of the School of Science, Engineering and Technology, the others being Science and Food & Drink.
-NBE includes one of the University's research centres: the Urban Water Technology Centre (UTWC) which focuses on knowledge transfer and applied research and provides services to the environment, water and manufacturing industries.
+The Division of Natural and Built Environment (NBE) includes one of the University's most active research centres: the Urban Water Technology Centre (UTWC) which focuses on knowledge transfer and applied research.

 The research in NBE is aligned with the University’s Environment research theme.
-The expertise of staff is much sought after by industry professionals and staff actively consult with major companies in the UK and internationally.
+Our applied research is aimed at providing technological and sustainable solutions to contemporary problems.
+Our research and knowledge transfer expertise assists a wide range of industrial and non-industrial sectors, such as water companies and authorities, local authorities, NGOs, health boards, manufacturers and private sector companies.
+NBE research and consultancy also relates directly to the construction and civil engineering industry, waste management companies, environmental managers and regulators and the food/drinks industry.
+The expertise of staff is highly regarded by industry professionals, our staff collaborate with major companies in the UK and internationally.
 There is a formidable track record in combining academic skills with commercial expertise in its many projects.

 There are currently three interrelated research areas in NBE.
-These are supported by three full time research officers and three technical support staff.
+The activities are supported by three full time research officers and three technical support staff.